scosman/voicebox/README.md

 ## iOS submission instructions

 Any commits should be formatted with clang-format.
 Run `ios/format-code.sh` to format to project standards.
+The script `check-format.sh` checks for compliance with formatting standards.
+Copy the git hook in `ios/voicebox/Git Hooks` to your `.git/hooks` directory to ensure it's not missed.